Invesco BulletShares 2022 Municipal Bond ETF (NYSEARCA:BSMM) Stock Price Down 0.1%

-Invesco BulletShares 2022 Municipal Bond ETF (NYSEARCA:BSMM – Get Rating) were down 0.1% during trading on Tuesday .
+Invesco BulletShares 2022 Municipal Bond ETF (NYSEARCA:BSMM – Get Rating)’s stock price dropped 0.1% during trading on Tuesday .
 The stock traded as low as $25.26 and last traded at $25.28.
 Approximately 34,681 shares changed hands during mid-day trading, an increase of 70% from the average daily volume of 20,379 shares.
 The stock had previously closed at $25.30.

 - Get a free copy of the StockNews.com research report on Invesco BulletShares 2022 Municipal Bond ETF (BSMM)